paramveer/review_and_approve/README.md

   attr_accessible :field1, :field2.. #Make sure attr_accessible is defined properly
 end
 ```

+To mark existing data as published:

+    $ bundle exec rake review_and_approve:create_caches

 Use Cancan or other authorization mechanism to define a custom ability to 'publish' the records
 Make sure your controller has access to current_ability method and it returns true or false on can? :publish, @product